plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 Within a Circle's Governance Process, the Circle may:

 - **(a)** define, amend, or remove its own Rôles; and
-- **(b)** define, amend, or remove its own Policies; and
+- **(b)** define, amend, or remove its own Politiques; and
-- **(c)** move its own Rôles or Policies into a Sub-Circle or any Sub-Circle thereof, but only if they enact the Raison d’Être or Redevabilités of that Circle; and
+- **(c)** move its own Rôles or Politiques into a Sub-Circle or any Sub-Circle thereof, but only if they enact the Raison d’Être or Redevabilités of that Circle; and
-- **(d)** move Rôles or Policies from within a Sub-Circle or any Sub-Circle thereof out into itself, but only if they are no longer relevant to enacting the Raison d’Être or Redevabilités of that Circle; and
+- **(d)** move Rôles or Politiques from within a Sub-Circle or any Sub-Circle thereof out into itself, but only if they are no longer relevant to enacting the Raison d’Être or Redevabilités of that Circle; and
 - **(e)** hold elections for any elected Rôle within the Circle.

 No other decisions are valid outputs from a Circle's Governance Process.

-#### 3.1.1 Scope of Policy
+#### 3.1.1 Scope of Politique

-A Policy may only be one or more of the following:
+A Politique may only be one or more of the following:

 - **(a)** a constraint on the authority of one or more of the Circle's contained Rôles; or
 - **(b)** a grant of an authority the Circle or Circle Lead holds to one or more Rôles; or
 - **(c)** a grant of authority that allows people or Rôles not otherwise authorized to control or impact one of the Circle's Domaines, or a constraint on how they may do so when otherwise authorized; or
 - **(d)** a rule that changes a default rule or process in this Constitution, if that change is explicitly allowed.

-A Policy that grants or constrains authority applies in all Sub-Circles as well, recursively, unless otherwise stated.
-A Policy that changes a default rule or process in the Constitution applies only within the Circle that holds the Policy, or, if explicitly stated, within all Sub-Circles as well, recursively.
-In the latter case, a Sub-Circle may still override that Policy via one of its own, unless explicitly forbidden in the original Policy.
+A Politique that grants or constrains authority applies in all Sub-Circles as well, recursively, unless otherwise stated.
+A Politique that changes a default rule or process in the Constitution applies only within the Circle that holds the Politique, or, if explicitly stated, within all Sub-Circles as well, recursively.
+In the latter case, a Sub-Circle may still override that Politique via one of its own, unless explicitly forbidden in the original Politique.

 ### 3.2 Changing Governance